 14. Allegations Against Members of Staff and Volunteers

 • Aycliffe Community Primary School recognises that it is possible for staff and volunteers to behave in a way that might cause harm to children and takes seriously any allegation received.
-Such allegations should be referred immediately to the Head Teacher who will first contact the Local Authority Designated Officer (LADO) to agree further action to be taken in respect of the child and staff member.
+Such allegations should be referred immediately to the Executive Headteacher or Head of School who will first contact the Local Authority Designated Officer (LADO) to agree further action to be taken in respect of the child and staff member.
 In the event of allegations of abuse being made against the headteacher then staff are advised that allegations should be reported directly to the LADO.

 • All staff and volunteers should feel able to raise concerns about poor or unsafe practice and such concerns will always be taken seriously by the senior leadership team.